srveit/mechanize-js/README.md

 To load from a specific URL:

-`node bin/get_page.js "http://www.cnn.com"``
+`node bin/get_page.js "http://www.cnn.com"`

+The example gets the page and then performs a `console.log()` on all of the returned object data.

 For form posting, you can run the *submit_form* example:

 `node bin/submit_form.js "http://localhost/"`

-The example gets the page and then performs a console.log() on all of the returned object data.
+The example POSTs a username and password to the */login* path at the specificied URL

 ## Installation